 The GeneXpert Instrument System generates the results from measured fluorescent signals and calculation algorithms used by the GeneXpert Instrument System software.
 The results can be seen in the View Results window.
-See Table 1 and Figure 2, Figure 3, Figure 4, and Figure 5.
+See Table 1.

-For MRSA present in a blood culture bottle in the absence of any other bacterial species, the assay utilizes rules-based algorithms where the cycle threshold (Ct) values of the three targets (spa, mecA, and SCCmec) are compared to designate whether the targets are derived from the same MRSA organism.
+For MRSA present in a blood culture bottle in the absence of any other bacterial species, the test utilizes rules-based algorithms where the cycle threshold (Ct) values of the three targets (spa, mecA, and SCCmec) are compared to designate whether the targets are derived from the same MRSA organism.